Brett-Constantinoff/Ember/README.md

 * STB - a lightweight header only image loading library
 * IMGUI - a gui library that integrates very well with OpenGL projects
 * TinyOBJ - a lightweight header only library for loading and rendering .obj files

- ## Memory Reporting
- To ensure no memory leaks are present, I use memory reporting which tracks dynamic heap memory allocation.
- On Windows this is done for you, on MacOS this method does not work (since it is a visual studio feature).
-However, to test for memory leaks run ```leaks --atExit -- ./Sandbox``` in the directory with the executable to detect memory leak information.

- If youre compiling on windows and not using Visual Studio the memory reporting will likely result in errors, so i recommend using
- Visual Studio for best results.